neoforge-dev/starter/memory-bank/active-context.md

 9. Checkbox Component
 10. Error Page Component
 11. FAQ Accordion Component
+12. Autoform Component (with simplified tests due to memory issues)

 #### Changes Made
 - Updated properties syntax from `static properties = {}` to `static get properties() { return {}; }`
 - Updated styles syntax from `static styles = css``...`` to `static get styles() { return css``...``; }`
 - Fixed test issues related to timing of class updates
 - Refactored components to use standard class syntax instead of decorators
+- Created simplified test files for memory-intensive components like Autoform

 ## Next Steps

+### Backend Testing
+- Resolve PostgreSQL container collation issues
+- Create more tests that don't require database access
+- Implement better test isolation to reduce dependencies on shared fixtures
+- Follow FastAPI async patterns as specified in the backend rules

 ### Component Refactoring
 - All components have been successfully refactored to standard class syntax!
 - Document the refactoring process and lessons learned
 - Consider adding automated tests to ensure no decorators are used in the future
+- Configure Lit to run in production mode during tests to eliminate dev mode warnings

 ### Refactoring Frontend Components to Standard Class Syntax